acuminous/knuff/README.md

 [![Test Coverage](https://codeclimate.com/github/acuminous/knuff/badges/coverage.svg)](https://codeclimate.com/github/acuminous/knuff/coverage)
 [![Discover zUnit](https://img.shields.io/badge/Discover-zUnit-brightgreen)](https://www.npmjs.com/package/zunit)

 Knuff is an automated reminder tool which creates tickets in your issue tracker of choice (e.g. GitHub).
 It is designed to be run from an external scheduler such as the one provided by [GitHub Actions](https://docs.github.com/en/actions/writing-workflows/choosing-when-your-workflow-runs/events-that-trigger-workflows#schedule).
-You can use it to remind you about one off and recurring tasks such as...
+You can use it to remind yourself about one off and recurring tasks such as...

 - regenerating long lived API keys / auth tokens before they expire
 - updating software dependencies on a monthly cadence